Passages: On (Post)Modern Love

 Equally nuanced is the film’s exploration of queer experience, or perhaps its decided lack of centredness on the queer aspect.
 Martin and Tomas just happen to be queer, and Tomas’ discovery of desire for a woman is not a plot device driving any of his character development.
 Love is a universalising force here.
 Sachs does not claim to ‘pioneer queer cinema or hold up the torch in a battle towards greater visibility of non-normative relationship types such as the trio’s polyamory.
 It seems to be understood that the film’s characters do not see themselves necessarily defined by the labels that may be used to discover their sexualities.
 Such sexual segregations become futile.
 The film’s reception only cements its status in the Hall of Mirrors of contemporary arthouse classics, rather than the often-reductive pigeonholing of any film with queer characters into the ‘genre’ (since when is sexuality a genre?) of ‘LGBT+ cinema’.
 In this way, Passages perhaps marks the start of the golden age of queer art in the 21st century, whereby our work is treated as art as opposed to activism.

-Martin and Tomas spending a night together after having broken up.
-Credits to the filmmaker and distributor.
+Martin and Tomas are spending a night together after having broken up.
+Credit to the filmmaker and distributor.

 Passages is available to stream now on MUBI, alongside a selection of queer arthouse cinema.